likeajumprope/Tutorial_normative_modelling/README.md

-# Machine Learning with Normative Modeling Tutorial
+# Normative modelling using the pcntoolkit - the what, when and why
 ## This course is based on the Computational Psychiatry Course 2024
 This repository contains written instructions, links to code, and data used for the (virtual) Machine Learning/Normative Modeling Practical at the [Computational Psychiatry Course](https://www.translationalneuromodeling.org/cpcourse/) 2024.